Welcome to today's edition of the Rush 24-7 podcast.

 Who's saying all these things?

-I should say who is who is lying about these things?
+Who is lying about these things?

-Who's saying all these things which aren't true?
+Who is saying all these things which aren't true?

 Who is conveying the impression that the United States is the focus of evil in the modern world?

-Nightly and daily, anywhere you go, newspapers, magazines, cable television, broadcast network news, doesn't matter.
+Mr. Matthews, it is you and your colleagues nightly and daily anywhere you go, newspapers, magazines, cable television, broadcast network news.

 It is clear to anybody watching, and CNN International, BBC, throw them in the mix here too.

-And by the time people around the world start watching what the drive-by media around the world says about this country, why your question ought to be, what are you doing to foster the attitude that you believe is resulting in the lack of our prestige.
+And by the time people around the world start watching what the drive-by media around the world says about this country, why, your question ought to be, what are you doing to foster the attitude that you believe is resulting in the lack of our prestige?

 It is pure sophistry to suggest and to believe and to proclaim that one man, George W. Bush, is bringing about all of this by virtue of his policies.